Gilsabo/sportradarchallenge/README.md

 This is a web app that shows football events from the AFC Champions League

 ## Features
-- Calendar View: Displaying events in a calendar format for easy navigation.
+- Calendar View: Displaying events in a calendar format for easy navigation
-- Event Detail Page: Providing detailed information about a selected event.
+- Event Detail Page: Providing detailed information about a selected event
-- Event Addition: Users can add an event when the competition takes place (specifically in December).
+- Event Addition: Users can add an event when the competition takes place (specifically in December)
-- Responsive Design: Ensuring the web app works seamlessly across various devices.
+- Responsive Design: Ensuring the web app works seamlessly across various devices
-- Navigation: Basic navigation allowing users to switch between the overview and the add event pages.
+- Navigation: Basic navigation allowing users to switch between the overview and the add event pages

 ## Technologies Used
 - Next.js